For the most up to date information on COVID-19 please visit the Department of Health Website.

 There is a difference between being physically inactive and being ‘sedentary’.
 A sedentary behaviour is performed sitting or lying down (with the exception of sleeping) and requires little energy expenditure.
 Sedentary behaviours include sitting on the couch to watch TV or read a book.

 Australia has national guidelines that outline the minimum levels of physical activity required for health benefits at all stages of life.
-For example, children aged 5–12 should:

 For further information see Australia’s Physical Activity and Sedentary Behaviour Guidelines.